Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Crass- so crude and unrefined as to be lacking in discrimination and sensibility.

 Culpable- deserving of blame or censure as being wrong, evil, improper, or injurious.
-Reprehensible.
+Guilty, blameworthy, reprehensible.

-Cursory- going rapidly over something, without noticing details; hasty, non-thorough.
+Cursory- going rapidly over something, without noticing details; hasty, non-thorough, brief, laconic, pithy, summarized, succinct, concise, terse.

 Decadence- the act or process of falling into an inferior condition or state, deterioration, or decay.
-Period of decline; turpitude.
+Period of decline.
 (2) Unrestrained or excessive self-indulgence.
+Degeneration, atrophy.

-Deduce- derive a conclusion by reasoning from empirical or objective proofs; predicate, corroborate.
+Deduce- derive a conclusion by reasoning or rationalizing from empirical or objective proofs; predicate, corroborate, infer.
+A posteriori.

 Deign- to grant based on worthiness.